voschezang/coding-handbook/collaboration/coaching.md

 > Help people (teams) move from who they are now, to who they’ll be in the future, in a way that maximizes well-being.

 Coaching revolves around the preferences of the coachee.
-It consists of a series of [conversations](conversations.md) in which:
+It consists of a series of [conversations](conversations.md).
+Hence it implies [trust](trust.md).
+In these converstaions:

 - The coach helps the coachee to see new perspectives and potential.
 - The coachee decides how to incorporate this.